tspark422/DoSimPFI2011/README.md

 ## Usage

 You can change parameters in simulation if they are compatible.
 For example, beta can be any vector if it is two-dimensional.
-However, What this function provides remains unchanged as the simulation.
+However, what this function provides remains unchanged as the simulation.
 That is,
 $\eta_{1} = \mathit{E} \left( Y_{1} \right)$,
 $\eta_{2} = \mathit{E} \left( Y_{2} \right)$, $\eta_{3} = \beta_{1}$,